engity-com/bifroest/docs/reference/cli/audit/verify.md

 # `bifroest audit verify`

-Verifies the signed `head.cbor`, embedded Ed25519 keys, record signatures, record and segment hash chains, segment seals, file-name hashes, and the configured producer identity.
+Verifies the signed `head.cbor`, embedded Ed25519 keys, record signatures, record and segment hash chains, segment seals, file-name hashes, and the expected producer identity of a complete configured journal.
 Success produces no output and exits with status `0`.
+A sealed segment alone (for example from a remote target) is not an accepted input.

 For `.beaudit`, the outer signatures and encrypted bytes can be verified without a private decryption key.
-Supply a matching private SSH key to additionally authenticate and validate the confidential event fields in memory.
+Supply a matching private SSH key with `--decryptionIdentityFile` to additionally authenticate and validate the confidential event fields in memory.
 Outer-only verification does not prove that the private fields can be decrypted.
+For clear `.baudit`, verification includes the private fields without a decryption key.

 ## Syntax